-We time our trips to coincide with their breeding season which is when these charismatic birds look their best with their bright red pouches & crazy hair-dos.
+We time our tours to coincide with their breeding season which is when these charismatic birds look their best with their bright red pouches & crazy hair-dos.

 Our Dalmatian Pelican photography tours are a combination of boat trips on the lake at sunrise with opportunities to photograph the birds in flight as well as thrilling action shots when the birds are vying for fish & shoreline sessions in the afternoon, for classic portraits & more action shots.